trejder/php-batch-mailer/README.md

 CSV files.
 Only remember to keep each recipient in separate line and that each line must contain three fields.

+If this is too complicated, read next chapter for the live example.

 In current version `CSVMailer` is set to send digitally signed PDFs, so it will seek for `filename` and `filename.XAdES` files.
 For example `09102_T.pdf` and `09102_T.pdf.XAdES` files.
 If it won't find both files, it won't sent e-mail to particular recipient and will skip to next line of `list.csv`.
 Fix the code, if you don't like that.

+## Some tests

+File `mailer.php` is all, that you need.
+File `list.csv` and `T` and `N` folders are added for tests.

+And some files to `N` or `T` folders or use example ones.
+Remember to always add a `file` (main file) and `file.XAdES` (signature file accompanying it).
+You can use only one of these folders, but you can't change their names without changing code, because support for either `T` or `N` folder (and first argument in list file is currently hard-coded.

+Edit `list.csv` and change folder (1st field), filename (2nd field) and recipient (3rd filed) for each line.
+And new lines (recipients) or remove unnecessary ones.
+You can rename `list.csv` to anything, you want, only remember to adjust argument, you pass to `mailer.php`.

 ## Last words